AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 \(22\) The Greek Fathers announced the great truth of universal restoration in an age of darkness, sin, and corruption.
-There was nothing to suggest it to them in the world\'s literature or religion.
+There was nothing to suggest it to them in the world's literature or religion.
 It was wholly contrary to everything around them.
 Where else could they have found it, but where they say they did, in the Gospel?[^420]